Planning to move to Philadelphia and don’t know where to begin? We’ve got you covered with this 10-step checklist.

 8. Figure out your groceries

 There are Giant supermarkets, ACME, and discount megastores like Sam’s Club and BJ’s, but there is also a plethora of specialty stores offering different cuisines from every corner of the world.
 It’s good to make a list of the local and international food stores in your neighborhood and beyond.
-Giant has lots of smaller footprint stores and Dibruno’s is a well known local gourmet grocery store with several locations in Philly.
+Giant has lots of smaller footprint stores and Dibruno’s (local Philadelphia favorite) is a well known local gourmet grocery store with several locations in Philly.

 9. Learn about SEPTA